rmast/rpi-build-and-boot/README-Windows.md

 - playbook.yml
 - build_cross_gcc.sh
 - install_ansible.sh
-- 2015-09-24-raspbian-jessie.img (copied back from the Pi after the install_dependencies.sh step)
+- 2015-09-24-raspbian-jessie.img (copied back from the Pi after running of_v0.9.3_linuxarmv6l_release/scripts/linux/debian/install_dependencies.sh)

-Remark: The 2015-09-24-raspbian-jessie.img is even too small for an apt-get upgrade, so you will have to grow it soon.
-Remark: shutting down this virtual machine makes you loose this /vagrant shared folder permanently, probably due to rights-issues, so do everything what you want with these files in one session.
+Remark: The 2015-09-24-raspbian-jessie.img is a bit outdated.
+I also included a Playbook-file with offsets for the newer 2016-05-27-raspbian-jessie-lite.img

 build a recent ansible-version, reply with a lower-case 'y':
 ```sh